Dog in critical condition after being dumped on road in Baytown

 In a video, the couple who found Republic can be seen confronting the alleged person who dumped the dog.

 The dog was diagnosed with a severe gastric infection, which went untreated for sometime.
-As a result she was in sepsis shock.
+As a result she was in septic shock.
 She remains in critical but stable condition.

 She also tested positive for parasites and hookworms.